beviu/m2-internship/report.typ

 A _page table entry_ (PTE) can be _present_ or _missing_.
 A present PTE contains a physical page number and access bits that specify if the virtual page is readable and writable.
-A missing PTE contains arbitrary data ignored by the MMU.
+A absent PTE contains arbitrary data ignored by the MMU.
-When the MMU encounters a missing PTE or when the access bits deny the access (for example, a write to a read-only virtual page), the processor generates an exception called a _page fault_.
+When the MMU encounters a absent PTE or when the access bits deny the access (for example, a write to a read-only virtual page), the processor generates an exception called a _page fault_.